MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.225-7062.md

 ##### 252.225-7062 Restriction on Acquisition of Large Medium-Speed Diesel Engines. #####

-As prescribed in 225.7010-5, use the following clause:
+As prescribed in 225.7004-7(b), use the following clause:

-Restriction on Acuisition of Large Medium-Speed Diesel Engines (Jul 2023)
+Restriction on Acquisition of Large Medium-Speed Diesel Engines (Jul 2023)

 (a) *Definition.* As used in this clause—